 The House of Wheat funeral home is a family-owed and operated business.
 Ms. Dorothy Wheat has made tremendous contributions to the House of Wheat.
 She is to be commended for providing her great management and technical skills to the business.
 She was also the architect behind the beautiful interior decor of the new facility.
 Sons, Tony and Stacey, are also integral members of the House of Wheat.
 They serve as funeral directors and embalmers.
 Anthony holds the position of Vice President and Stacey holds the position as second Vice President.

-William L. Wheat
+Wayne L. Wheat